celestiaorg/celestia-specs/src/specs/node_types.md

 #### Full Transactions

 Nodes that wish to produce new blocks must know the [chain state](./data_structures.md#state).
-Processing all block bodies is actually not needed to know the LazyLedger state, as [transactions that pay for message inclusion commit to messages](./../rationale/message_block_layout.md).
+Processing all block bodies is actually not needed to know the Celestia state, as [transactions that pay for message inclusion commit to messages](./../rationale/message_block_layout.md).
 These nodes process all requests [with a reserved namespace ID](./data_structures.md#arranging-available-data-into-shares) from block bodies and perform Data Availability Sampling for the remaining (message) data.

 At most secure under a weak subjectivity assumption.